edwardrf/resume/software.md

 -------
 * Measure twice and cut once
 * Less is more: Simple, clean, testable code with clear comments
-* Safety factor of 3.0 is a bare minimum
 * vim is the text editor